Skip to main content

 Requirements:

-- Letters of Recommendation that address record of civic responsibility indicates a capacity to excel in the CLS major.
+- Two Letters of Recommendation (from faculty or non-faculty) that address how your record of civic responsibility indicates a capacity to excel in the CLS major.

 $1,776 – Up to 30 will be awarded during the 2026-27 academic year in celebration of America250